charlottegray17/100-days-of-code/log.md

 **Thoughts** Who knew this movie generator would be such a touch cookie to crack!?
 Came up with the answer to produce results seemingly in my dreams.
 I think I need to assign each movie a number, prep the appearance (description, title and img) and then find a way to make the options the user chooses, equal a number which we correspond with the relevant movie and throw up the info.

 If only it was so easily done!
-Am having a good time trying to wrap my head around this.
+Am having a good time trying to wrap›¢›› my head around this.
 When I figure it, I think I may feel invincible.

+### Day 8: Thursday May 14th, 2020

+**Today's Progress**: Worked a bit on portfolio landing page.
+Making it responsive, and positioning images for once and for all with new knowledge.

+**Thoughts** I have been working on this for far too long XD

 **To Do's**